SrwR16/matshell/README.md

   inputs.matshell.homeManagerModules.default
 ];

-programs.ags = {
-  matshell = {
+programs.matshell= {
   # Enable the basic shell
   enable = true;
   # Enable a systemd service for matshell
-    service = true;
+  autostart = true;
   # Enable matugen theming via custom random wallpaper setter script and rust utility
   # used to base theme and scheme on the HCT properties of the main color.
   # Run this via "wal_set"
   matugenThemeSetter = true;
   # This also sets up the entire matugen config & templates.
   # If you already have matugen set up you may want to omit this.
   # To use the hyprland/hyprlock templates, you would still need to
   # import the generated files and add the color aliases to your config as desired.
   matugenConfig = true;
 };
-};
 #...

 ```

-This will simply clone the repo for you to .config/ags if that dir does not exist, build ags wrapped with all dependencies for matshell, and start a systemd service.
-You will have to <ins>remove the ags home-manager module</ins> from your config, as enabling matshell will handle everything ags-related for you.
+For now, you will have to <ins>remove the ags home-manager module</ins> from your config, as the now deprecated options of the home-manager module required import of the module itself.
+This conflict will be removed soon.

-This is absolutely hacky, probably unsafe, and not the nix way to do it, but it gets the job done for now.
-To get the latest version of matshell, you would have to pull the updates manually or delete .config/ags and rebuild the system/home-manager profile.

 ## Acknowledgements